Chloeem/Chloeem/README.md

 Hey i'm Chloe :smile:
 Nice to meet you!

-- :student: I'm currently a scholarship student at Makers Academy
+- :student: I'm currently learning Ruby
 - :globe_with_meridians: I'd love to connect with fellow developers
 - :rocket: Reach me at chloeemstokes@gmail.com